 The first step on the pre-operative day is the pre-inpatient admission of the patient in the central patient admission (located at the main entrance of the Rechts der Isar Hospital).

 After this, we ask you to report to ward R1a, on the first floor of building 524, in the “waiting area for inpatient admission”.
-This is where a resident doctor from the Sports Orthopaedics Department will explain the surgical procedure, the possible risks and complications, and the postoperative treatment.
+This is where a resident doctor from the department of Sports Orthopaedics will explain the surgical procedure, the possible risks and complications, and the postoperative treatment.

 In the course of this information session, the results of the examinations carried out by your general practitioner (laboratory tests, ECG, if necessary chest X-ray) will be checked (please bring all preliminary findings and laboratory values with you!) and, if necessary, further examinations will be arranged in our clinic.
 It is also possible to have the entire preoperative assessmentdone by us.
 However, this is only possible for generally “healthy” patients.
 In the case of patients with pre-existing medical conditions (e.g. heart and lung diseases, rheumatic diseases, diabetes, patients taking blood-thinning medication, etc.), a preliminary examination by a general practitioner or specialist is urgently required to determine whether they are fit for surgery.